 Minutes of the Parish Council Meeting

-held on Thursday 8th November 2018
+held on Thursday 10th January 2019

 in The New Bridge Community Centre, Bridge Sollars

-PRESENT: Councillor John Macklin (Chairman), Cllr S Hubbard (Vice Chairman); Cllr Sharon Knights; Cll.
-Neil Newton; Cllr Rosemary Morgan; Cllr S Keefe; Cllr Lesley Handscomb; Cllr Lewis Goldwater, Cllr M Holmes.
+PRESENT: Councillor John Macklin (Chairman), Cllr S Hubbard (Vice Chairman); Cllr Sharon Knights; Cllr Rosemary Morgan; Cllr S Keefe; Cllr Lesley Handscomb; Cllr M Holmes; Cllr S Crump; Cllr C Draper.

-PRESENT: Mrs Lesley Hay (Parish Clerk)
+PRESENT: Mrs Lesley Hay (Parish Clerk) Ward Cllr S Williams;

-The Chairman welcomed those present to the November meeting.
+The Chairman welcomed those present to the January meeting.

 3. To receive a report from the local Police Officer/Newsletter circulated – no representative present.